hleveillegauvin/weather/README.md

 		-r, --raw
 				Print unformatted json file.
 Can be used even if jq is not installed.
 When -r option is used, options -c, -d, and -v are ignored

+		-s, --simple
+				Like -l, but print first match if there are many matching results.

+		-t, --twitter
+				Print short descriptive in a Twitter-like format.
+If both -t and either -c or -v are used, -t is ignored.

 		-u, --unit
 				Select preferred unit.
 Possible arguments: